+About page

 This dashboard provides a set of interactive visualizations focused on the Prosperity Gap and associated indicators.
-The Prosperity Gap is the average factor by which incomes need to be multiplied to bring everyone in the society to the prosperity standard of $25 daily income expressed in 2017 PPPs.
-A Prosperity Gap of 5 implies that incomes in that society need to be increased on average 500% for everyone to reach the $25/day threshold.would have to work for 5amount
+The Prosperity Gap is the average factor by which incomes need to be multiplied to bring everyone in the society to the prosperity standard of $25 daily income expressed in 2017 PPPs. $25 a day is close to the poverty line of a typical high-income country.
+A Prosperity Gap of 5 implies that incomes in that society need to be increased on average 500% for everyone to reach the $25/day threshold.
+Put differently, the typical person would have to work for 5 days to earn the same amount as a person at the poverty line in rich countries would earn in a day.

 Other indicators include the mean of the distribution, the mean of the bottom 40% of the distribution, an inequality measure corresponding to the Prosperity Gap—(PG) Inequality—measure, and headcount poverty at $2.15, $3.65, and $6.85 a day.
 (PG) Inequality is the average factor by which incomes need to be multiplied to bring everyone in the society to the mean income of that society.
 The dashboard can be used to compare the measures of a country, region, or the world across time or between each other.

-For more details on the prosperity gap, see this blog on its technical properties, another blog on how it measures shared prosperity, as well as a technical paper.
+For more details on the Prosperity Gap, see this blog on its technical properties, see this blog on how it measures shared prosperity, and the technical paper.

-The underlying data is based on the same household surveys used in the Poverty and Inequality Platform to report global poverty by the World Bank.
+The underlying data is based on the same household surveys used in the Poverty and Inequality Platform (PIP) to report global poverty by the World Bank.
 The estimates in this dashboard are calculated using 1000-point binned distribution derived from the country-level household survey unit record data or grouped data.
 It is important to note that these estimates are preliminary, as they are estimated on a grouped version of the income distributions instead of the micro data directly.
 Furthermore, since the Prosperity Gap is sensitive to low values of consumption, additional analytical work is being done to refine an appropriate censoring threshold (currently set at $0.50 per day).
 Finally, when survey data is missing, the poverty estimates reported in PIP are based on interpolations and extrapolations of the available surveys which requires additional assumptions.
-The regional and global estimates of the Prosperity Gap reported in this dashboard follow the same when survey data are not available.
-The 1000-point lineup-binned dataset is described in Mahler ⓡ al (2022).
+The regional and global estimates of the Prosperity Gap reported in this dashboard utilize the interpolated country data following the same methodology as PIP.
+A version of the 1000-point lineup-binned dataset is described in Mahler ⓡ al (2022).

-Any breaks in the trends for a country implies that the surveys are incomparable, for example due to changes in questionnaire design.
-The visualization of changes over time only includes countries that have a over the period chosen.
+When plotting country trends from survey data, any breaks in the trends implies that the surveys are incomparable, for example due to changes in questionnaire design.
+The visualization of changes over time only includes countries that have a comparable survey spell over the selected period.

 The term country, used interchangeably with economy, does not imply political independence but refers to any territory for which authorities report separate social or economic statistics.

-Please cite the data as: “Kraay ⓡ al (2023) updated using Poverty and Inequality Platform (version 20230919_2017).” .
+Please cite the data as: “Kraay ⓡ al (2023) updated using Poverty and Inequality Platform (version 20230919_2017).”